pure-admin/vue-pure-admin/README.en-US.md

 ## Introduction

 vue-pure-admin is a free and open source middle and back-end template.
-Using the latest `vue3`, `vite2`, `TypeScript`, `Element-Plus` and other mainstream technology development, the out-of-the-box middle and back-end front-end solutions can also be used for learning reference.
+Using the latest `vue3`, `vite2`, `Element-Plus`, `TypeScript` and other mainstream technology development, the out-of-the-box middle and back-end front-end solutions can also be used for learning reference.

 ## Supporting video tutorial